 The earliest Base Links were actually solid brass and had square corners. |

-The majority of the early Base Links were chromed, with rounded ends, but there are also examples of bare metal, both with, and without, a thin copper coating. |
+The majority of the early Base Links were chromed, with rounded ends, but there are also examples of bare metal, both with, and without, a thin copper coating.
+There are, similarly, enough square cornered Base links in existence, of the same material range, to suggest that these can't all be 'Dad' pieces. |

 |